Blog

 Non-Formal and Unstructured Approach: Most of the organizations have no formal methodology and structured approach to identified associated Risk specific to the environment or to the technology, which can result into a Risk assessment which is not comprehensive enough to protect the asset.

 Improving Risk Assessment and Modelling: Risk Assessment methodology needs to be tailored in a way applicable to the organization so that the activities can be carried out in a smooth fashion.
-However, this poses a challenge as the stages involved in Risk Assessment needs to be carefully modified for their feasibility and care has to be taken as to the final steps identified are the required steps and critical steps have not been missed out and steps have been ordered in correct sequence.
+However, this poses a challenge as the stages involved needs to be carefully modified for their feasibility and care has to be taken as to the final steps identified are the required steps and critical steps have not been missed out and steps have been ordered in correct sequence.

 Data Management: The consistency and organization of data collected during an assessment affects the ability to interpret that data.
 Therefore, it is necessary to manage the volume and quality of the assessment data using tools and templates.